yesh0907/kvs/README.md

-# CSE 138: Assignment 3 - An Available Fault-Tolerant Key Value Store by Yesh Chandiramani, Myles Mansfield, Eli Warres
+# CSE 138: Assignment 4 - An Available Fault-Tolerant Key Value Store by Yesh Chandiramani, Myles Mansfield, Eli Warres

-## Assignment Notes:
-- Used a grace day (submitted on Fri Mar 3 at 11:15 PM PST)

 ## Implementation Strategy
 - using vector clocks for causal consistency
 - using a custom replication protocol (similar to quorom)

 ## File Structure
 - src contains all source code